tootal/blog/source/en/clique-counting/index.md

 we show a few examples in this section.

 As mentioned earlier, local clique counts are an important aspect of graph processing.
-In {% figure soc-pokec-occurrences %} and {% figure web-Stanford-occurrences %}, we plot the per-vertex clique distributions, also called the *graphlet* degree distribution in bioinformatics{% cite Pr07 %} for the as-skitter and web-Stanford graphs.
+In {% fig soc-pokec-occurrences %} and {% fig web-Stanford-occurrences %}, we plot the per-vertex clique distributions, also called the *graphlet* degree distribution in bioinformatics{% cite Pr07 %} for the as-skitter and web-Stanford graphs.
 We choose values of $k = 5, 10, 15, 20, 25$.
 Then, we plot the function $f_k(b)$